rebellium/dnm-font-manager/README.md

 $ npm run watch
 ```
 ### Contributions
 Contributions are welcome!
-If you have any issues and/or contributions you would like to make, feel free to file an issue and/or issue a pull reuqest.
+If you have any issues and/or contributions you would like to make, feel free to file an issue and/or issue a pull request.

 ### License
 Apache License Version 2.0